Directional Tutorial¶

 Visualization paradigm¶

-class, augmenting it with functionality that pertains to directional fields.
+Directional uses a specialized class called directional::DirectionalViewer which wraps around PolyScope, augmenting it with functionality that pertains to directional fields.
 A mesh is then stored with its accompanying geometric quantities: the field, edge, vertex, and face-based scalar data, isolines, and more, that we detail in the tutorial per chapter in context.
-Like libigl viewer, Directional supports independent multiple meshes, each with its own set of quantities.
-Internally, the visualization schemes carete sub-meshes which serve as layers on the original meshes: arrows for glyphs, bars for edge highlights, etc. In practice this is encapsulated from the user and does not need to be controlled directly.
+Like PolyScope, Directional supports independent multiple meshes, each with its own set of quantities.
+The viewer also returns the corresponding PolyScope quantities (for instance, the PolyScope::SurfaceMesh), so that one can use the entire functionality of PolyScope independently.

 101 Glyph Rendering¶